LH-90/Tweets_sentiment_analysis/README.md

 ### 5. "ChatGPT_tweets" sentiment prediction

-Use the trained model to predict the sentiment of tweets in the ChatGPT_tweets.csv dataset.
+Use the trained model to predict the sentiment of tweets in the **ChatGPT_tweets.csv** dataset.

 ### 6. Bonus analyses

-**Most common hashtags:** Identify and extract the most common hashtags in "ChatGPT_tweets".
+**Most common hashtags:** Identify and extract the most common hashtags in **ChatGPT_tweets**.
 This analysis provides insights into trending topics or themes within the tweets.

-**Most similar words:** Use word embedding techniques to represent words as vectors and explore semantic relationships between words by finding the most similar words in "ChatGPT_tweets".
+**Most similar words:** Use word embedding techniques to represent words as vectors and explore semantic relationships between words by finding the most similar words in **ChatGPT_tweets**.